 Acceleration-as-a-service is a first-class service!

-Several unique problems at the intersection of cloud systems and acceleration platforms management systems, OS extensions,
+Several unique problems at the intersection of cloud systems and acceleration platforms management systems, OS extensions, APIs for networked applications, building scalable applications, acceleration hardware usage and integration ...

 Problems across the cloud stack